GregGitHub57/MapDETools/README.md

-# "A major and substantial update was completed on Setember 30 - we encourage the downloading of this update"
+# "A major and substantial update was completed on September 30 - we encourage the downloading of this update"

 # MapDETools